liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/03-enabling-remote-live-staging.markdown

 the changes immediately or attempts to schedule the publication for later.

-If only a few users should have permission to publish changes from staging to production, it's easy enough to create a few user accounts on the remote server that match a selected few on the local server.
+If only a few users should have permission to publish changes from staging to sharepointion, it's easy enough to create a few user accounts on the remote server that match a selected few on the local server.
 The more user accounts that you have to create, however, the more tedious this job becomes and the more likely you are to make a mistake.
 And you not only have to create identical user